 We start with the model parts and formulas given in Section 2.
-Here, we have the basic variables p, Q_0 , P and s.
+Here, we have the basic variables p, Q_0 , P and s (recall that using Q_0 is equivalent to using q under our assumptions).
 Compared to constraints involving nonlinearities, combinatorial aspects arising from valves, control valves, compressors, or from subnetwork operation modes (SOM) are fairly straightforward to integrate within a MILP model.
 In the following, we thus focus on the handling of the nonlinearities arising from pipes and compressors.
+Resistors are modeled with the same techniques.